shred/acme4j/src/doc/docs/migration.md

 - This version adds [JSR 305](https://jcp.org/en/jsr/detail?id=305) annotations.
 If you use a null-safe language like Kotlin, or tools like SpotBugs, your code may fail to compile because of detected possible null pointer dereferences and unclosed streams.
 These are potential bugs that need to be resolved.

 - In _acme4j_'s `JSON` class, all `as...()` getters now expect a value to be present.
 For optional values, use `JSON.Value.optional()` or `JSON.Value.map()`.
-This class is rarely used outside of _acme4j_ itself, so you usually won't need to change anything.
+This class is rarely used outside _acme4j_ itself, so you usually won't need to change anything.

 ## Migration to Version 2.0

 _acme4j_ 2.0 fully supports the ACMEv2 protocol.
 Sadly, the ACMEv2 protocol is a major change.

 There is no easy recipe to migrate your code to _acme4j_ 2.0.
-I recommend to have a look at the example, and read this documentation.
+I recommend taking a look at the example, and read this documentation.
 Altogether, it shouldn't be too much work to update your code, though.